Richard L. Kradin, M.D.

 Doctor Overview

-Dr. Kradin as contributed to a variety of articles and texts, covering various topics.
-His work surrounding medicine and pathology has allowed him to develop an NIH-funded clinical trial that uses the adoptive transfer of autologous tumor-specific activated lymphocytes and interleukin-2 for the treatment of advanced cancers.
-This study in particular has been pioneered by Dr. Kradin in an effort to personalize cancer treatment with an approach that can be used for cancers like advanced malignant melanoma and renal cell carcinoma.
+Dr. Kradin contributed to a variety of articles and texts, covering various topics.
+His work surrounding medicine and pathology allowed him to develop a clinical trial funded by the National Institutes of Health (NIH).
+This trial used the adoptive transfer of autologous tumor-specific activated lymphocytes and interleukin-2 for the treatment of advanced cancers.
+Dr. Kradin pioneered this study to personalize cancer treatment.
+This approach can treat cancers including advanced malignant melanoma and renal cell carcinoma.

 02. Fast Facts